Skip to content

 Cordaid access to justice

-In Mali, the democratically elected government was overthrown by the military, which subsequently limited the ability of civil society actors to operate freely.
+In other countries, the democratically elected government has been overthrown by the military, limiting the ability of civil society actors to operate freely.

-Despite these challenges, we continued our work, supporting local civil society actors with tools to develop effective advocacy agendas and bring their voices to international fora like the UN.
+Despite these challenges, we continue our work, supporting local civil society actors with tools to develop effective advocacy agendas and raise their voices in international forums.

 System strengthening: the sustainable way forward